Clutch-22/spotify-stats-tracker/README.md

-# 🎧 Spotify Stats Tracker
+# Spotify Stats Tracker (v 0.1.0)

-**You shouldn't have to pay someone to show you your own data.**
+**Nowadays, you have to pay people to show you your own data.
+Screw that.**

-A free, open-source, privacy-first alternative to paid Spotify stats services.
-No accounts, no subscriptions, no data collection.
-Your listening history never leaves your browser.
+This repository is the first iteration (v 0.1.0) of a free, open-source, privacy-first alternative to paid Spotify stats services.
+No accounts, no subscriptions, no data collection, no servers required!
+Your listening history never leaves your browser, nor your device.

-Services like Must.fm charged $18/year to store your data on their servers — then went defunct, taking everyone's history with them.
-This tool runs entirely in your browser.
-There's nothing to sign up for, nothing to pay, and nothing that can disappear.
+Services like Must.fm charge $18/year to track spotify data – then the Spotify's code changed, the app's functionality got kneecapped, and people never heard of their hard-spent money again.
+Pretty scummy, right?
+Well, _this_ tool runs entirely in your browser.
+There's nothing to sign up for, nothing to pay, and nothing that can disappear – after all, it only tracks data that _you_ upload to it.

 ## What It Does